VirtusLab/scala-cli/website/docs/commands/test.md

             └── e.scala
 ```

-Now, lets analyze what file will be treated as tests based on the provided inputs.
+Now, let's analyze what file will be treated as tests based on the provided inputs.

 `scala-cli example` will result in following files treated as test sources:
 - `a.test.scala` - since it ends with `.test.scala`
 - `src/test/scala/b.scala` - since it comes from a directory and relative path to that directory contains `test`

-Please note that e.scala was not treated as test source since it lacks directory named precisly `test` on its relative path to one of inputs (`test_unit` only starts with `test`).
+Please note that `e.scala` was not treated as test source since it lacks directory named precisly `test` on its relative path to one of inputs (`test_unit` only starts with `test`).

 `scala-cli example/src` will result in `src/test/scala/b.scala` being treated as tests since again its relative path to the one of the input directories (`test/scala/b.scala`) contains test directory.